davidmerrique/homebridge-adguardhome/README.md

 Display AdGuard Home as a lock or switch accessory.

-## Notes
+## Before Installing

 1. When updating from 1.5.1 to 1.6.0 you might need to re-add your accessories again in Home app.
-2. Version 2.0.0 introduce breaking changes, you need to remove your old accessories and add the new bridge and accessory in Home app.
-You also need to remove old configuration from config.json.
+2. Version 2.0.0 introduce breaking changes:
+    1. Remove any homebridge-adguardhome old accessories and add the new bridge and accessory in Home app.
+    2. Remove old homebridge-adguardhome old from config.json.
+The old configuration should be inside `accessories: []`.
+    3. Restart Homebridge and Homebridge Config UI X for changes to take effect, and before adding new homebridge-adguardhome accesory from Homebridge Config UI X.

 ## Requirements